 Tasting Notes

-In the opening, Puer Shu Organic Ancient Tree Big Leaf tea is sweet and delicate with notes of licorice and leather and a balsamic, fresh edge traceable to fennel. proceeding with the infusions, we find more enveloping and intense flavors of burnt wood and bark, tobacco and damp earth.
-A pleasant bitter note reminiscent of dark chocolate also appears on the finish, perfectly balanced with the ever-present sweet component and good minerality.
+In the opening, Puer Shu Organic Ancient Tree Big Leaf tea is sweet and delicate with notes of licorice and leather and a balsamic and fresh hint traceable to fennel. proceeding with the infusions, we find more enveloping and intense flavors of burnt wood and bark, tobacco and damp earth.
+A pleasant bitter note reminiscent of dark chocolate also appears on the finish, perfectly balanced with the ever-present sweet component and a good minerality.
 The body is soft and enveloping, with good density; the persistence is long and empyreumatic.

 Place of origin